RED 3.3 cybersecurity: mandatory since 1 August 2025

 - Article 3.3(f), protection against fraud.

 Activation was initially planned for 1 August 2024.
-Implementing Decision (EU) 2022/2191 granted a one-year extension to give the harmonised standards EN 18031-1, -2 and -3 time to be finalised and cited in the Official Journal of the European Union.
-Those standards were published in 2024 and now grant presumption of conformity to manufacturers who apply them.
+Delegated Regulation (EU) 2023/2444 granted a one-year extension to give the harmonised standards EN 18031-1, -2 and -3 time to be finalised and cited in the Official Journal of the European Union.
+Those standards were published in 2024, cited in the OJEU in January 2025, and now grant presumption of conformity to manufacturers who apply them.

 Which products are in scope?